rlopez1j/foodhat/README.md

 ### PROGRESS:

 All hat functions except selecting a winning restaurant have been completed.
 Notifications are functional.
-Need to work on interactions within users
+Working on user interactions such as friend-requests.